-- -database=<DBNAME>: The BioNumerics database that will be opened, <DBNAME> is the name of the database folder (without the path). - -homedir=<HOMEDIR>: The BioNumerics home directory, <HOMEDIR> is the full path to the home directory. - -bnuser=<USERNAME>: The BioNumerics database user. - -bnpwd=<PWD>: The password for the specified database user. - -licensestring=<LIC>: The license string (see 4.3) needed to activate the software license. - -runbnstart=(0|1): Whether or not the startup program should be ran after the main program is closed. - -logfile: Allows to specify a custom log file, different from the default BNLOG.TXT.
-The custom log file needs to reside in the BioNumerics home directory.
+- -database=<DBNAME>: The BioNumerics database that will be opened, <DBNAME> is the name of the database folder (without the path). - -homedir=<HOMEDIR>: The BioNumerics home directory (see the Reference manual, Chapter Administering databases), <HOMEDIR> is the full path to the home directory. - -bnuser=<USERNAME>: The BioNumerics database user (see the Reference manual, Chapter User management). - -bnpwd=<PWD>: The password for the specified database user. - -licensestring=<LIC>: The license string (see 5.3) needed to activate the software license. - -runbnstart=(0|1): Whether or not the startup program (see the Reference manual, Chapter Administering databases) should be ran after the main program is closed.